 The San Juan Mountains of southwestern Colorado, and parts of northwestern New Mexico, are a sub-range of the Rocky Mountains of North America.
 There are 653 named mountains in the San Juan Mountains.
 The highest and most prominent is Uncompahgre Peak at 4,361 meters (14,309 feet).
-It is also the fifth highest mountain in the entire Rocky Mountain chain.
+It is also the sixth highest mountain in the entire Rocky Mountain chain.
 The Colorado expanse of this range of high mountains and plateaus encompasses an area that is roughly 120 miles from west to east and 75 miles from south to north.
 Contained within this area are some of the highest and most spectacular peaks in the Rockies (including 13 fourteeners).
 Many will regard this range as the most scenic in all of Colorado and, in fact, the area around the town of Ouray is often referred to as the "Switzerland of America".
 Just a few miles from this town is one of the truly classic views of the San Juans - the view of the Mount Sneffels Range dominated by its namesake fourteener.

 While this area figured prominently in the early years of Colorado's history because of its extensive gold and silver mining industry, today the San Juans are a haven for tourism and recreation.
 The range is bordered generally on the north and south by U.S. highways 50 and 160 respectively, and on the west and east by State Highway 145 and U.S. Highway 285 respectively; though extending well beyond these boundaries in many areas, these mountains are easily accessed year round.
 In addition, two all-season highways cross the range from south to north (U.S. 550 and Colorado 149), although heavy winter snow can often close U.S. 550 for periods of time due to significant avalanche danger.
 Although the range can be crossed east to west by four-wheel drive vehicles on jeep trails in the summer months, there are no roads for ordinary vehicles crossing the range in the east-west direction.